theollo/Terminal-Cheat-Sheet/src/main/java/org/example/cheatsheet.md

 # Terminal cheatsheet to use

- * mkdir - create new folder
+ * mkdir - create new folder.

-> Note this will appear differently
+ * ls - showing what is in a folders, "ls -l" shows even more.
+* cd helps you change directory
+* * Using "cd .." will take you one level out of wherever you are.

+> CREATING DIRECTORIES
 >
-> If you want to emphasize something, you can use `backticks`
+> If you want to create a new directory, you can use `mkdir`
 > ``` html
-<h1> here is a title</h1>
+<h1> How to update a repository in github</h1>
 ```